Israel strike puts all eyes on Hormuz and $100 oil

 Israel launched a wave of strikes on Iran's nuclear facilities, ballistic missile factories and military commanders, prompting Iran to launch drones against Israel.
 It is likely the two archenemies will continue to exchange blows in the coming days.

-Oil prices soared by more than 8% to $75 a barrel on Friday on the news.
+Oil prices soared by more than 8 percent to $75 a barrel on Friday on the news.

 The United States has sought to distance itself from the Israeli strikes while President Donald Trump urged Iran to return to their bilateral nuclear talks.